pghvlaans/sbotools/ChangeLog/index.md

 # ChangeLog
 * Post-Release
   * *Build.pm*: Retrieve the name of the last package created by a SlackBuild, not the first
+  * Fixed a typo in the *sbocheck* bash completion
+    * Thanks to fsLeg.

 * 4.1.2 - 2025-11-21
   * *sbocheck*: Perl test properly checks perl-involved shared objects